jakewvincent/jakewvincent.github.io/cv.md

 ### Honors and Awards
 - 2015: Inducted into Phi Beta Kappa.
 - 2015: Chancellor's Award, *UC Santa Cruz*.
+(Also entails Dean's Award.)
 Project: *Rhyme in the Chamorro language poetry of Joaquin Flores Borja (And what it tells us about poetry and language)*.
-Also entails Dean's Award.
 - 2015: Humanities Undergraduate Research Award (HUGRA), Institute for Humanities Research, *UC Santa Cruz*.
 Bertha N. Melkonian Prize.
 {: .section}